Uwazuluonye/Hotel-Booking-Analysis-PowerBI/README.md

 Built DAX measures such as:
 1. Average days in waiting
 2. Maximum days in waiting

+  Ensured a star schema design for efficiency and scalability.
-3. Average booking changes
+4. Average booking changes
-4. Total booking where special request is greater than 0
+5. Total booking where special request is greater than 0
-5. Ratio of total bookings to total cancellations
+6. Ratio of total bookings to total cancellations

-6. Cancellation rate
+7. Cancellation rate